bxparks/AceRoutine/README.md

 execute.
 When the scheduler makes its way back to the original coroutine, the execution continues right after the `yield()` or `delay()`.

-There are only 3 classes in this library:
+There are only 2 core classes in this library:

-* `Coroutine` class provides the context variables for all coroutines,
+* `Coroutine` class provides the context variables for all coroutines
-* `CoroutineScheduler` class optionally handles the scheduling,
+* `CoroutineScheduler` class handles the scheduling (optional)

+The following classes are used for profiling:

+* `CoroutineProfiler` interface
+* `LogBinProfiler` provides an implementation that tracks the execution time in 32 logarithmic bins between 1us to 4295s.
+* `LogBinTableRenderer` prints the histogram as a table
+* `LogBinJsonRenderer` prints the history as a JSON object

+The following is an experimental feature:

 * `Channel` class allows coroutines to send messages to each other.
 This is an experimental feature whose API and feature may change considerably in the future.

 The library provides a number of macros to help create coroutines and manage their life cycle:

 * `COROUTINE()`: defines an instance of the `Coroutine` class or an instance of a user-defined subclass of `Coroutine`
 * `COROUTINE_BEGIN()`: must occur at the start of a coroutine body